creechj/README_Generator/README.md

 ## Usage

 This application allows users to create a README from a command line by responding to prompts.
 Provided responses are appropriately inserted into sections of a README file that is generated upon completion of the list of questions.

+Note: inquirer should be installed and initialized to utilize this application.

 GitHub repository for the site can be found here: https://github.com/creechj/README_Generator